BorisPlus/multiprocessing_manager/README.md

 ## What is an idea

-You can push task (target key in `multiprocessing.Process`) to queue server and run tasks at some poll with various dynamic business logic.
+I wanna push task to queue server and run this tasks at some poll with various dynamic business logic.